Admission tests GMAT

 Registration and fees

-Timetable and Rooms
+Timetable and locations

-The GMAT is offered at test centres and online.
+The GMAT is offered online and at designated test centres.
 It cannot be taken at HEC Montréal.
-For information, refer to the official GMAT site.

 Your test score is valid for five years starting from the date you took the test.

-Sending scores to HEC Montréal
+Sending your score to HEC Montréal